 The hospital staff can help shorten delirium by talking to patients and reorienting them (reminding them where they are and the date and time).
 It's also important to get patients out of bed or provide other physical activity and to make it easier for them to sleep at night.
 Family members can help by being a familiar and reassuring presence and encouraging physical activity and social interaction.

-A 2009 study found that intervention can benefit even intensive care patients on mechanical ventilation: the length of delirium was halved when their sedatives were adjusted to keep them awake during the day and able to participate in physical therapy.
+This intervention can benefit even intensive care patients on mechanical ventilation: the length of delirium was halved when their sedatives were adjusted to keep them awake during the day and able to participate in physical therapy.